conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 Rules do nothing on their own - you **have to** to attach them to a Policy.
 :::

 The Rules page lists your Rules, with a preview of their CEL expressions.
-Open Rule's detail page to see its description, full CEL expression and attached Policies.
+On a Rule's detail page you can view its description, full CEL expression, attached Policies and create a new Policy with the current Rule pre-selected.

 ### Create a Rule